 During the course of her career at Rush, Wolter was instrumental in Rush’s opening the first comprehensive breast center in the Midwest.
 She also served as principal investigator for the Rush arm of the National Surgical Adjuvant Breast and Bowel Program – a National Cancer Institute-supported cooperative group of researchers conducting clinical trials of cancer treatments.
 True to her collaborative working style, Wolter was among the first physicians in the nation to train nurse specialists in oncology to work in tandem with oncologists.

 The educational focus of the symposium in Wolter’s tribute reflects her enduring influence on generations of physicians and her work to pave the way for female physicians everywhere.

 “She served as a role model, especially for many women physicians, and also for me and many other oncologists who trained at Rush,” says Philip Bonomi, MD, Alice Pirie Wirtz professor of medical oncology and former director of hematology-oncology at Rush, who trained with Wolter as an oncology fellow from 1975 to 1977.

-In tribute to Wolter, Rush created the Janet Wolter, MD Clinical and Educational Conference Room, a state-of-the-art teaching center in Rush’s Outpatient Cancer Center.
+In tribute to Wolter, Rush created the Janet Wolter, MD, Clinical and Educational Conference Room, a teaching center in Rush’s Outpatient Cancer Center.
 The Center places the majority of Rush’s cancer treatment services and care providers side by side in a single location, reducing the strain on patients and facilitating close collaboration among caregivers — a key element of optimal care.